Project Alberta: Preparations

-Assembly of a Fat Man unit was a complex operation involving personnel from the HE-ME, Pit, Fusing and Firing teams.
-To prevent the assembly building from becoming overcrowded and thereby causing an accident, Parsons limited the numbers allowed inside at any time.
-Personnel waiting to perform a specific task had to wait their turn outside the building.
-The first Fat Man assembly, known as F13, was assembled by 31 July, and expended in a drop test the next day.
-This was followed by F18 on 4 August, which was dropped the next day.
-Three sets of Fat Man high explosive pre-assemblies, designated F31, F32, and F33, arrived on a B-29 of the 509th Composite Group and 216th Army Air Forces Base Unit on 2 August.
+Assembly of the Fat Man assembles was a complex operation involving personnel from the HE-ME, Pit, Fusing and Firing teams.
+To prevent the assembly buildings from becoming overcrowded and delaying work, Parsons only allowed personnel directly involved in an immediate operation within the buildings, with only two project officers within 50 ft.
+Three Fat Man tests drops included two inert configurations, and a third with the high explosives.
+The first inert test drop, F13, used plaster explosive blocks, eight live detonators, full fusing components, the Raytheon X-unit, inert nose fuses, radio informers, and smoke puffs.
+On 1 August, F13 was successfully drop tested.
+Three sets of Fat Man high explosive pre-assemblies, designated F31, F32, and F33, arrived on three B-29s of the 393rd Bombardment Squadron and 216th Army Air Forces Base Unit on 2 August.
 On inspection, the high explosive blocks of F32 were found to be badly cracked and unserviceable.
-The other two were assembled, with F33 earmarked for a rehearsal and F31 for operational use.
+The other two were assembled, with F33 earmarked for the live rehearsal, and F31 for operational use.
+On 5 August, the second inert test drop, F18, was also a success.
+On 8 August, the third test drop, a live rehearsal that included the high explosives, F33, was also a success.